What are your best solo travel memories of 2018?

 Kay I went to St. Louis to attend a presentation by Lee Child, my favorite author.
 I had no other reason for going: it was a 4,000 mile round trip for one goal only.
 That is solo travel for me!

 Megan This is more of a general memory, but one that will make my life and my travel experiences even better as I’ve learned what is important to me.
 I’ve had the pleasure of learning just how much I love nature.
 Hiking and watching the sun set have been two things I’ve done countless times this summer.
 They make me feel so good and so peaceful.
 I cannot wait to do these things for the rest of my life.
 I feel very thankful to have gotten to enjoy it so much!

 Best Solo Travel Memories of 2016

-If you’re in the mood for some more travel inspiration, here are a few of the Solo Travel Society’s best solo travel memories from 2016.
+Looking for a little more travel inspiration?
+Here are a few of the Solo Travel Society’s best solo travel memories from 2016.

 Gary Sitting at The Pilgrims Mass in Santiago de Compostela after a long month of walking.

 Catherine Going to Thailand alone, at the age of 68.
 Volunteering, teaching English, living in a very rustic compound, with a one-inch mattress cot, cold showers, lots of dust, sharing everything…I loved every minute.
 At 40-50 years older than other volunteers, I found my inner self is quite an amazing soul.

 Patricia A few months ago, I decided to quit my job and do what really makes me happy: travel!
 As a bit of a planning freak, I drew a plan, packed 14 kg of luggage, and didn’t look back.
 Naturally, I went right and left of my plan and there are things I haven’t done (that’s okay, I’ll do it next time!) but there were also things I didn’t plan because I hadn’t even imagined them!
 The more I see the more I want to see.
 Thank you world!